-Loans receivable are valued at the outstanding principal amount, which is the original cost less payments received.
+Loans receivable are valued at net present value of the receivables based on the duration of the loan and cash flows upon issuance of the receivable.
 Should a loan receivable be determined to be doubtful of collection, it would be written down, by way of a charge to expense, to the amount expected to be collected.
-The allowance for doubtful accounts was zero as of December 31, 2020 and 2019.
+The allowance for doubtful accounts was zero as of December 31, 2021 and 2020.